IEEE R10 Young Professionals UpSkill

 - Make sure the duration of each session (talk/workshop/panel discussion) is no more than 90 minutes.
 A full-day event should comprise at least 4 sessions and a half-day event should comprise at least 2 sessions.

-- The attendee/participant registration rates should reflect discounts for IEEE Young Professional members
+- The attendee/participant registration rates should reflect discounts for IEEE and Region 10 Young Professional members if any.

 Proposal Judging Criteria